rdpopov/nvim/README.md

 ## My homebrew utils
 I have had some difficulties with finding some things that I want as plugins.\
 So I wrote my own.
 They are not anything grand or groundbreaking,\
-but they are useful which is more important for any code.\
+but they are useful which is most important for any code.\
 Easily find them here [Code-Fragments/vimscript]

 [Code-Fragments/vimscript]: https://github.com/rdpopov/Code-Fragments/tree/main/vimscript